ferristseng/rust-punkt/README.md

 `rust-punkt` exposes a number of traits to customize how the trainer, sentence tokenizer, and internal tokenizers work.
-The default settings, which are nearly identical, to the ones available in the Python library are available in `punkt::params::Default`.
+The default settings, which are nearly identical, to the ones available in the Python library are available in `punkt::params::Standard`.

 To modify only how the trainer works: